 Vitamin D and Calcium

 Calcium and vitamin D are nutrients associated with healthy bones.
 So, if you have a stress fracture, make sure to get plenty of these two nutrients to strengthen your bones.
 The best sources of these nutrients are low-fat dairy foods.
-Fat-free milk has slightly more calcium than full-fat or low-fat milk and is fortified with vitamin D to help absorb calcium.
+All milk is fortified with vitamin D to help absorb calcium.
 Yogurt, also a good source of calcium, is not always fortified with vitamin D so check the nutrition label of your favorite yogurt to make sure you are getting vitamin D.

 It may sound odd to mention fiber with healing foods, but pain medications commonly prescribed after injury or surgery can cause constipation.
 Prunes or prune juice (along with drinking plenty of water) have a natural laxative effect that can alleviate constipation while on pain medications.

-Chris Rosenbloom, PhD, RD, CSSD, is the sports dietitian for Georgia State University athletics and editor-in-chief of The Academy and SCAN's Sports Nutrition: A Practice Manual for Professionals (5th ed.)
+Chris Rosenbloom, PhD, RD, CSSD, is the sports dietitian for Georgia State University athletics.